ZhangHanbo/Visual-Manipulation-Relationship-Network-Pytorch/README.md

 ## Performance

-We want to re-implement the SOTA performance of the related algorithms.
+I want to re-implement the SOTA performance of the related algorithms.
 Some performance is shown below and it will be updated continuously.

 *mAP*: mean Average Precision